-What I appreciate most about a progressive approach to Christianity is the space for honest searching, questions, doubts, and in-depth exploration.
+What many of us appreciate most about a progressive approach to Christianity is the space for honest searching, questions, doubts, and in-depth exploration.
 This approach seeks new ways to expand our understanding and expression of God.
 For example, another way to express our experience of the triune nature and character of God is as a dynamic community, a community in dynamic relationship, as in an eternal dance.
 In the seventh century, John of Damascus, a Greek theologian, used the concept of perichoresis to describe the Trinity.
 In Greek, peri means "around" (the origin of our word "perimeter"), and choresis means "dancing" (where our word "choreography" originated).

 According to this concept, what has traditionally been known as the Father, Son, and Holy Spirit are like three dancers dancing around together in harmonious, joyful relationship.

-Emphasizing the oneness of God, others picture God in the center of a circle with three arms leading out from God.
-So, as Desmond Tutu stated, "Isn't it wonderful that we have this Doctrine of the Trinity that speaks of God as a fellowship, a community.
+Or, emphasizing the oneness of God, others picture God in the center of a circle with three arms leading out from God.
+God is not a hierarchy.
+God is unity in diversity.
+God is relationality itself.
+So, as Archbishop Desmond Tutu states, "Isn't it wonderful that we have this Doctrine of the Trinity that speaks of God as a fellowship, a community.
 So, you have this wonderful image of the community that is God, the Trinity."

 Emphasizing the nature of God as 'community in relationship', and that we are created in the image of God, leads us to how we, in turn, are also to live as a community in relationship.
 Trinitarian theology asserts that relationship is fundamental to the nature and character of God, and community is the foundation of God's interaction with the world.
-Therefore, when we live in the love of authentic community we reflect the triune nature of God, who has established a covenant relationship with us.
+Therefore, when we live in the love of inclusive authentic community we reflect the triune nature of God, who has established a covenant relationship with us.
 Some folks are now fond of stating all this as the Tri-unity of God.
-As one biblical commentator writes, "the doctrine [of The Trinity} is ultimately about a world saturated with divine presence."
-I like that, William Wallace writes,
+Since we are created in the image of the Triune God, we are created for interdependence, not independence.
+We are created for solidarity, not supremacy.
+We are created for liberation and community.
+To be a Trinitarian church, then, is to embody Trinitarian life in our practices: